Mark Lanoue

 OverviewAI-generated summary

 Mark Lanoue's research interests include the development of novel nanomaterials for applications in tissue regeneration and photocatalysis.
-He has investigated the synthesis of titanate nanowire/rGO core-shell structures for efficient photocatalysis.
-Additionally, his work has explored the use of nanomaterials in the creation of bone scaffolds aimed at promoting tissue regeneration.
-Lanoue has served as the Managing Director for the CHECCS NSF IUCRC, a consortium involving the University of Arkansas, the University of Tennessee Knoxville, and Florida International University.
-Prior to this role, he was the Technology Manager for Intellectual Property at Technology Ventures within the University of Arkansas's Division of Economic Development.
-He is currently a PhD candidate in the ENDY interdisciplinary program and an instructor for the NSF PAAD program.
+He has published work on nanomaterials for bone scaffolds and tissue regeneration, as well as on the synthesis of titanate nanowire/rGO composites for efficient photocatalysis.
+Lanoue's academic background includes a BS and MBA, and he is currently a PhD candidate in the interdisciplinary ENDY program at the University of Arkansas, under the guidance of Dr. Z. Ryan Tian.
+He has also served as the Managing Director of the CHECCS NSF IUCRC, a consortium involving the University of Arkansas, the University of Tennessee Knoxville, and Florida International University.
+Prior to his role at CHECCS, Lanoue worked as a Technology Manager for Technology Ventures within the University of Arkansas' Division of Economic Development.
+He is also an instructor for the NSF PAAD program and serves on the Board of Advisors for HILL RECORDS.

 Metrics